 A diamond’s value is measured by all it’s different characteristics like shape, color, size, carat weight, clarity and cut, according to their respective importance.
+Know how to check the quality of diamond.

 For instance the cut quality is more important than the color.
 The 4Cs are the best way to start understanding how to value your diamonds.
 They determine the diamond’s quality.